sd3v/libreSIEM/README.md

 - Docker Compose and Kubernetes Helm Charts available
 - CI/CD integration with GitHub Actions/GitLab CI
 - Built-in monitoring with Prometheus & Grafana

+## ⚠️ Known Issues

+### Testing
+- **Azure Integration Tests**: The Azure integration tests are currently skipped due to difficulties in mocking the Azure SDK's async context managers.
+This needs to be fixed by properly mocking the `query_workspace` method's async context manager behavior.

 ## 👥 Contributing